Shehu Buba Umar: Poverty eradication

-With a drive to eradicate poverty from Bauchi State, Shehu Buba donated 1000 Motorcycles, 500 tricycles and 1000 sewing machines to various communities of Bauchi South Senatorial District.
+With a drive to eradicate poverty from Bauchi State, Umar donated 1000 Motorcycles, 500 tricycles and 1000 sewing machines to various communities of Bauchi South Senatorial District.

-Road Construction and Electrification
+Road construction and electrification

-Shehu Buba constructed over 50 kilometers road across the urban and rural communities of the seven local government areas of his senatorial district.
-He also installed more than 10 transformer and streetlights across the seven local government of Bauchi South Senatorial District.
-Shehu Buba also constructed 2.5 kilometer road in Zaranda town in Toro local government area of Bauchi State.
+Umar constructed over 50 kilometers of road across the urban and rural communities of the seven local government areas of his senatorial district.
+He also installed more than 10 transformer and streetlights across the seven local government areas of Bauchi South Senatorial District.
+He also constructed a 2.5 kilometer road in Zaranda town in Toro local government area of Bauchi State.